What Is Cognitive Psychology? Definition, Example, And Benefits

 Online counseling with BetterHelp

 While some problems can be solved on your own, other issues may require assistance from an outside source.
 If you’re going through mental health concerns that you don’t know how to get past, consider speaking with a therapist who has experience with cognitive behavioral therapy.
 You can get connected with an online cognitive counselor through BetterHelp, an online counseling platform.
+You can also find other specialized therapists online, whether you are looking for an expert in cognitive, behavioral, or social psychology.
 Without having to leave your home, drive long distances, or wait weeks or months for an appointment, you can start getting the mental health care you deserve with the click of a button.

 The efficacy of online counseling